-You may wish to enable the Restrict Welcome Emails to Admin policy if you plan to do further configuration and/or silently install Workplace Desktop prior to sending out welcome emails.
-If this policy is enabled, the administrators in the team will receive the email and can then forward the activation link to the users when desired.
+NOTE You may wish to enable the Suppress Welcome Emails policy if you plan to do further configuration and/or silently install Workplace Desktop prior to sending out welcome emails.
+You may always resend welcome emails from the Team Member Details or Connection Details pages, or from the right-click menu on the Members or Connections pages.

 Configure Active Directory (and SSO)